 Certain University employees accrue vacation and sick leave at varying rates depending upon their years of continuous service and payroll classification, subject to maximum limitations.
 Upon termination of employment, employees are paid all unused accrued vacation at their regular rate of pay up to a designated maximum number of days.
-Depending on their payroll classification, some employees are also paid one-half of their unused accrued sick leave at their regular rate of pay.
-Accounts payable and accrued liabilities within the accompanying statements of net position includes an accrual of approximately \$29.2 million and \$28.8 million as of September 30, 2019 and 2018, respectively, primarily for accrued vacation and sick leave.
+Depending on their payroll classification, some employees are also paid one-half of their unused accrued liabilities within the accompanying statements of net position includes an accrual of approximately \$33.4 million and \$29.2 million as of September 30, 2020 and 2019, respectively, primarily for accrued vacation and sick leave.